DudaDiesel Biodiesel Supply

 Biodiesel has about 5-10% less energy density than petroleum diesel.
 This will result in a slight loss in power or fuel economy.
 However, most users do not notice a difference at all, since this is a minimal change.
 Gasoline fuels mixed with 10% ethanol have exactly the same effect since ethanol has half the energy density of gasoline and most users have not noticed a difference in that either since it has been introduced as a standard into our fuel economy.

-B100 (100% Biodiesel) will also corrode rubber lines and gaskets.
+B100 (100% Biodiesel) will also corrode rubber lines, seals and gaskets.
 Most newer vehicles already have the necessary parts for handling biodiesel, but it is best to check with the manufacturer before filling up your tank. users of B20 and less mixtures will not experience any issues with rubber fuel lines. those using B100 can experience line failure within 6 months of use, assuming the lines are new when it is started.
 If you should need to find a substitute for rubber fuel lines or gaskets, or if your existing fuel system requires a change, you should use Fluoroelastomer hose, which is 100% compatible with Biodiesel.
 The most common brand name for this type of hose is known as Viton®, and there are many generic versions of it such as our own fluoroelastomer hose which is much more cost effective and works just the same.

 Introduction to making Biodiesel

 Most makers of biodiesel obtain their vegetable oil sources from restaurants.
 Restaurants will give away their used frying oil since it must be properly recycled and not thrown away.
-Aside from many other recylciing methods, biodiesel is one of the best ways to recycle this used cooking oil since it helps aid an expensive fuel market and its by-products can be used for many other things.
+Aside from many other recycling methods, biodiesel is one of the best ways to recycle this used cooking oil since it helps aid an expensive fuel market and its by-products can be used for many other things.

 How Biodiesel is Produced